Mexico–United States soccer rivalry: Women's soccer

 The two countries also have a rivalry between their women's teams, though the United States has won most matchups.

 On January 28, 2018, the Mexican U-20 squad defeated the United States' team in the finals of the 2018 CONCACAF Women's U-20 Championship.
-After a 1–1 draw in the first 90 minutes, Mexico won the match on penalty kicks, scoring 4 against the U.S. total of 2.
+After a 1–1 draw in the first 90 minutes, Mexico won the match on penalty kicks, scoring 4 against the U.S.'s total of 2.
 It was the third time the CONCACAF U-20 Championship featured U.S. and Mexico in the final game, and the first time that Mexico won.

+On July 11th, 2022, the USWNT secured a clean sweep of the group stages in the Concacaf Women's Championship with their 1-0 victory over Mexico.
+Midfielder Kristie Mewis became the hero for the USWNT in the 89th minute as she scored the go-ahead goal to defeat Mexico on their home turf in Monterrey, Mexico.

+On February 26th, 2024, the Mexican national team secured their second ever victory over the USWNT in the Concacaf Women's Gold Cup.
+In the group stage finale, Jacqueline Ovalle scored the first goal in the 38th minute, and substitute Mayra Pelayo’s second half stoppage time goal doubled the lead.
+This marked a historic moment for the Mexican women's team, as at the time, the United States had only lost once in the 43 matches between the teams.

+On August 1st, 2025, the USWNT U-17 squad defeated the Mexican U-17 squad 1-0 in the finals of the 4 Nations Tournament in Mexico City.
+Nyanya Touray scored the winner for the United States in the 69th minute of the match.
+The USA, Canada, and Mexico no longer face each other in Concacaf U-17 Women's World Cup qualifying due to a format change, so this tournament functioned as an unofficial Concacaf U-17 championship.

 Summary

 The United States leads the series 41–1–2, outscoring Mexico 173–17.